kasekec/GIT-Docker-Bash-Reference-Guide/README.md

 ```
 git checkout -b *branch name*
 ```
-- To push the commits made on the local directory to the origin repository under the branch specified:
+- To push the commits made on the local directory to the origin repository under the branch specified
 ```
 git push origin *branch name*
 ```